Suffering from Norovirus on a Cruise Ship? Call Cruise Ship Injury Lawyer Madeleine Q. Mannello Today!

 In the past 20 years, there have been close to 20 confirmed norovirus outbreaks on cruise ships.
 There have also been some notable cases reported during the last few years, including:

-• An outbreak on the Norwegian Gem during which 111 passengers and 3 crew members became ill (November 2013).
+• An outbreak on the Norwegian Gem during which 111 passengers and three crew members became ill (November 2013).

 • An outbreak on the Norwegian Star during which 130 passengers and 12 crew members became ill (January 2014).

-• An outbreak on the Caribbean Princess saw roughly 1 in 5 passengers getting sick and forced the ship to return to port early.
+• An outbreak on the Caribbean Princess sickened roughly 1 in 5 passengers and forced the ship to return to port early.
 The cruise line’s official stance is that they returned early due to fog (January 2014).

 Contracted Norovirus?
 Work with a Cruise Ship Injury Lawyer

 You may have contracted norovirus from another passenger, but if the conditions on a cruise ship are what led you and others to fall ill, then the cruise line should be held responsible.
-Cruises that mismanage a norovirus outbreak may also be liable, and if you suffered both physically and emotionally due to a cruise line’s mistreatment, you need to talk to an experienced cruise ship injury lawyer – that means someone licensed to practice maritime law and who knows the ins and outs of this particular practice area.
+Cruises that mismanage a norovirus outbreak may also be liable.
+Suppose you suffered both physically and emotionally due to a cruise line’s mistreatment.
+In that case, you need to talk to an experienced cruise ship injury lawyer – someone licensed to practice maritime law and who knows the ins and outs of this particular practice area.

-The attorneys at the Law Office of Andrew Winston work on a contingency basis, which means that you won’t have to pay any attorney fees or the cost of representation unless they successfully recover monetary compensation for you.
+The attorneys at the Law Office of Andrew Winston work on a contingency basis, meaning you won’t have to pay any attorney fees or the cost of representation unless they successfully recover monetary compensation for you.